enso-managers/home/methods/index.md

 <h2 id="Methods-Workshop">Interaction Room Workshop</h2>

 The Interaction Room is a very effective workshop format to identify the needs and potentials of a system to develop or to innovate an IT application landscape.
-Representatives from different disciplines meet to analyze the needs and to sketch solutions taking complementary points of view.
+Representatives from business, engineering and management meet to analyze the needs and to sketch solutions taking complementary points of view.
 Notations understood by the participants are used, whereas formal considerations are applied later on.
+Interaction Room workshops are best organized on-site, but can also be held online.

 We organize and lead Interaction Room workshops, we document the results ... and we are happy to show your team how to do it.
-Interaction Room Workshop are best organized on-site, but can also be held online.
 It's very effective, but no rocket science.

 <h2 id="Methods-Campaign">Concept Campaign</h2>